Barbate-guy/Barbate-guy/README.md

 # Hi there 👋, I am Mikhail Zhitin
-### My main skill is frontend development.
-I also sometimes design interface designs.
-This allows me to look at the task from several angles.
+My main skill is <b>Frontend Development</b>.<br/>
+I also sometimes design interface designs.This allows me to look at the task from several angles.
 ## My primary skils and techs
 ![Javascript](./js.png)
 ![HTML](./html.png)